 Long story short, digital marketing is any way a brand connects with users with the use of the web.

-This connection can happen through a variety of ways, including organic search, paid search, social media, digital press, blog articles, email campaigns, display ads, referring back links, and many more.
+This connection can happen through a variety of ways, including organic search, paid search, social media (such as Facebook ads), digital press, blog articles, email campaigns, display ads, referring back links, and many more.
+You may hear people call digital marketing “online marketing” – and the two terms are generally interchangeable.

 Your brand’s strategy can be as simple as a Wendy’s troll tweet (here’s a list from their Roast Day 2019—thank us later) or as complex as a full-court-press SEO strategy that includes organic keyword ranking, backlink targeting, paid search, Google page speed optimization, and content creation.